-Apple’s iOS 11 update is causing battery drain issues for iPhone and iPad users and today we want to show you how to fix bad iOS 11.0, iOS 11.0.1, iOS 11.0.2, and iOS 11.0.3 battery life from the comfort of your computer chair or couch.
+Apple’s latest upgrade is causing battery drain issues for iPhone and iPad users and today we want to show you how to quickly fix the bad iOS 11.2.6 battery life if it’s plaguing your device.

 If you run into major battery life problems while running iOS 11.4.1 (or another version of iOS 11) you might be thinking about downgrading to an older version of iOS 11.

 While downgrading is certainly an option, you’ll want to try and iron out your battery life issues before you give up on Apple’s latest update.

-Our guide to fixing bad iOS 11 battery life on iPhone, iPad and iPod touch will provide you with some proven fixes and some strategies to use if your iPhone, iPad or iPod touch battery life starts acting up.
+Our guide to fixing bad iOS 11 battery life on iPhone, iPad and iPod touch will provide you with some proven fixes and also some strategies to use if your iPhone, iPad or iPod touch battery life starts acting up.

 Some of the steps here only require a few seconds of your time.
 Others could take you a lot longer.
 Here are a few things to try before taking your phone or tablet down to your local (if you have one) Apple Store.

 Sometimes a simple restart can help your device overcome abnormal battery drain.
 If you start noticing weird iOS 11 battery drain, try restarting your phone or tablet.
 Hold the power button, swipe, and hold the power button to turn it back on.

 Download the Latest iOS 11 Update